 Pasta water thins the sauce to just the right consistency and adds a little starchy goodness.
 Be sure to generously salt your water BEFORE cooking the pasta.

 Optional ingredients – I top my pasta with fresh chopped tomato and basil.
 Other toppings that go well with this dish are, sun dried tomatoes, kalamata or green olives, artichoke hearts, chopped nuts.

-Pasta – My favorite gluten-free pasta is Barilla.
-It cooks up al dente and doesn’t get mushy.
+Pasta – My favorite gluten-free pastas are Jovial is Barilla.
+Both cook up al dente and don’t get mushy.
 Feel free to use your favorite!